AdamHayball/PingTool-C-Sharp/README.md

 By the way, I had ChatGPT revise the README – quite amusing!
 XD

+## Version 1.3.3
+- Addressed the issue where pressing the "Reset" button during ongoing pinging would not properly cancel tasks and clear results.
+Now, the "Reset" button effectively cancels ongoing pinging tasks, clears displayed results, and resets the chart display.

+This release marks the introduction of the first Release Candidate (RC).
+In this RC, the focus has been on enhancing the user experience and ensuring smooth functionality.
+To make the application as portable and lightweight as possible, a compiled binary of the application, along with its associated dependencies, will be provided in a compressed file format.
+This approach enables users to conveniently utilize the tool across various platforms without the need for extensive installation procedures.

 ## Version 1.3.2
 - Added GitHub Link
 - Enhanced UI Spacing